-In small groups, ask students to discuss their personal connections to the topic of the Applied Reading & Writing lesson.
+In small groups, ask students to discuss their personal connections to the topic of the Writing Lesson.
 If you choose to differentiate (recommended), arrange students in groups with classmates who are reading the same passage as them to help facilitate discussion.

 Using their devices, have students write a response to the short answer prompt in Step 1.
 Their answers can be referenced later when writing their formal essay in Step 6.

 Next, ask students to read the text individually.
 Once everyone has read the passage, students could work in small groups to summarize the text paragraph by paragraph (optional).

 After reading the text, ask students to complete the five multiple choice items in Step 2 to gauge their reading comprehension.
 Students can collaborate with peers to discuss why they chose the answers they did before or after submitting their work (optional).